My essays about healthy relationships with God, others, & yourself.

 2. to cause something to be changed.

-While parental control needs to decrease during the teen years to prepare them for life out of the nest wise parents shift their focus toward increasing their influence during those same years.
+As mentioned in my first post, parental control needs to decrease during the teen years to prepare them for life out of the nest.
+Wise parents must shift their focus toward increasing their influence during those same years.
 The graph might look like this.

 Four observations.